-Genotoxicity studies have been performed to understand the effects of PCP exposure to humans and animals.
-Little evidence exists that suggests that PCP is associated with prokaryotic reverse mutations.
-However, there is some indication of oxidative damage to DNA and proteins.
-Gene mutation and recombination in fungi has been observed in assays with PCP.
-Clastogenic effects in mammalian systems in vitro and a weakly positive indication of transplacental mutation in mice have been associated with PCP.
-TCpHQ, a metabolite of PCP, has been shown to induce DNA damage in in vitro studies and oxidative damage in both in vitro and in vivo studies.
+Genotoxicity studies following PCP exposure have shown that, while mutations have not been detected in prokaryotic systems, there is evidence both in subcellular systems and in human cells in vitro that PCP can induce damage to DNA and proteins via oxidative mechanisms.
+In addition, gene mutation and recombination in fungi, clastogenic effects in mammalian systems in vitro, and a weakly positive indication of transplacental mutation in mice have been have been observed in assays with PCP.
+TCHQ, a metabolite of PCP, has also been shown to induce DNA damage in in vitro studies and oxidative damage in both in vitro and in vivo studies.